pkp/pkp-docs/multiling-guide/en/locales.md

 # Installing, Enabling, and Configuring Locales

 Once you have established the languages you would like to implement and how you would like each one to be used, whether as a user interface language or as a language option for submitted content, you will need to install and enable the relevant locale files.

+>Note: In OJS 3.5 and later, installing the relevant locale is *not* required in order to receive submissions and submission metadata (e.g. title, abstract, keywords) in another language.
+OJS 3.5+ users can proceed directly to the [Submissions section of this guide](https://docs.pkp.sfu.ca/multiling-guide/en/locales#submissions) if they only wish to accept/publish manuscripts in other languages without providing a translated journal site.
+{:.notice}

 ## Installing new locales